arindam0310018/arindam0310018/README.md

 | 13.05.2022 | Journey to the Cloud (5.0) | Ireland and USA | [Power of DevOps CLI and REST API](https://youtube.com/watch?v=-8smQnve87k) |
 | 28.04.2022 | Journey to the Cloud (4.0) | Ireland and USA | [Azure Lighthouse](https://www.youtube.com/watch?v=C0s6A758mn0) |

-# OVERALL STATS ON PULL REQUESTS:-
+# OVERALL STATS ON PULL REQUESTS (SINCE YEAR 2022):-

 | __MICROSOFT PULL REQUEST TOPIC__ | __LINK TO THE PULL REQUEST__ | __STATUS__ |
 | ----------- | ----------- | ----------- |